 - Tour de France - The final stage of this famous race concludes in Paris where the riders make 6-10 loops up Champs Élysées, around the Arc de Triomphe, and then back down the cobblestone avenue and around Tuileries Garden

 5. View the Arc de Triomphe from the Grande Arche

 Did you know that there's an even bigger arch less than 10 minutes away (by metro) from the Arc de Triomphe?

 The Grande Arche, located in Paris's futuristic La Défense business district, measures 360 feet high (110 m) from top to bottom, more than double the height of the Arc de Triomphe.
-To give you a sense of how big that is, imagine this: Notre Dame Cathedral, with its soaring towers, could easily fit inside of it.
+To give you a sense of how big that is, imagine this: Notre Dame Cathedral and its soaring towers could easily fit inside of it.